lammps/lammps/doc/src/compute_stress_mop.rst

 The method only works with two-body pair interactions, because it requires the class method pair->single() to be implemented.
-In particular, it does not work with more than two-body pair interactions, intra-molecular interactions, and long range (kspace) interactions.
+In particular, compute *stress/mop/profile* does not work with more than two-body pair interactions, intra-molecular interactions, and long range (kspace) interactions.
+Similarly, compute *stress/mop* does not work with more than two-body pair interactions, long range (kspace) interactions and dihedral/improper intramolecular interactions but works with all bond interactions with the class method single() implemented and all angle interactions with the class method born_matrix() implemented.

 Related commands
 """"""""""""""""